-In this article we will show you, How to apply SSIS Package Configuration using SQL Server with example.
-We already explained the list of Package Configurations in our previous article.
-So, please refer SSIS Package Configuration to understand the same.
+In this article, we will show you how to apply the SSIS Package Configuration using SQL Server with example.
+We already explained the list of Package Configurations in the SSIS Package Configuration article.

 SSIS Package Configuration using SQL Server Example

-In order to add SQL package configuration, right-click on the control flow region will open the context menu.
-Please select the Package Configurations.. option from the context menu
+To add SQL SSIS package configuration, right-click on the control flow region will open the context menu.
+Please select the Package Configurations.. option from it

-Once you select the Package Configurations.., a new window called Package Configurations Organizer is opened as we shown below.
-Please check mark the Enable Package Configurations to enable the configurations.
+Once you choose the Package Configurations.., a new window called Package Configurations Organizer is opened.
+Please checkmark the Enable Package Configurations to allow the configurations.
 Next, click on the Add button to add a new SSIS Package Configuration using SQL Server.

 Clicking the Add button will open a wizard.
 The first page is the welcome wizard.
 Checkmark Don’t shown this page again to avoid this page.

 Here, we are explaining about SSIS package configuration using SQL Server.
 So, let me select the SQL Server as the configuration type.

 - Connection: Specify the OLE DB Connection that is connecting to SQL Server.

 - Configuration Table: Create, or select the configuration table that stores the configuration settings.

 For now, we are selecting the existing connection.
 If you don’t have any connection, then click on the New button to create one.

 Clicking the New button will open the Configure OLE DB Connection Manager.
-We already explained about the OLE DB Connection Manager so please refer the same.
+Please visit the OLE DB Connection Manager article

 We haven’t created any configuration table.
 So, click on the New button